Good Life (Inner City song)

-"Good Life" is a song by American electronic music group Inner City, featuring vocals by Paris Grey, and was released in November 1988 as the second single from their debut album, Paradise (1989).
-It is written and produced by Kevin Saunderson, and became a hit all over the world, reaching number-one in Finland and number four in the UK.
-In the US, it peaked at number-one on the Billboard Hot Dance Club Play chart.
-Its music video is directed by Andrew Doucette and filmed in London.
-"Good Life", along with "Big Fun", has been considered for being prototypes for Belgian act Technotronic's 1989 hit "Pump Up The Jam", and is today widely considered a classic of its genre.
+"Good Life" is a song by American electronic music group Inner City, featuring vocals by Paris Grey, and was released in November 1988 by Virgin and 10 Records as the second single from their debut album, Paradise (1989).
+It is written by group members Kevin Saunderson and Paris Grey with Ann Saunderson, and produced by Kevin Saunderson.
+The song became a hit all over the world, reaching number one in Finland and number four on the UK Singles Chart.
+In the US, it peaked at number one on the Billboard Dance Club Play chart.
+Its accompanying music video is directed by Neil Thompson and filmed in London.

+"Good Life", along with "Big Fun", have been considered prototypes for Belgian act Technotronic's 1989 hit "Pump Up the Jam", and is today widely considered a classic of its genre.
+In 2025, Billboard magazine ranked "Good Life" among "The 100 Best Dance Songs of All Time".

 Background and release

 Electronic music producer Kevin Saunderson met singer Paris Grey through a good friend of his.
-She then travelled to Detroit to collaborate with him on their debut single, "Big Fun", which was released in 1988.
+She then traveled to Detroit to collaborate with him on their debut single, "Big Fun", which was released in 1988.
 After its success, Virgin asked for a follow-up single and "Good Life" was chosen right away.
 It was written using basic instruments including a Casio CZ-5000 synth and a Roland TR-909 drum machine.
 Saunderson made the instrumental part in his own apartment and rented a studio for 24 hours to record it with Grey.
 He was very happy with the result.

-He told in an interview about making the song, "The vocals were 100% Paris on 'Good Life', I just gave her some direction.
+He said in an interview about making the song, "The vocals were 100% Paris on 'Good Life', I just gave her some direction.
 I said, 'Look, I don't want it to sound like 'Big Fun' but I want it to be in the same family, I want to follow up with a feel that's similar.'"
 The original version of the track was almost like a radio version, and Juan Atkins, Derrick May and Steve "Silk" Hurley made remixes for the single.
 It peaked at number four in the UK in January 1989, and was certified silver by the British Phonographic Industry for sales exceeding 200,000 copies.
 It's their highest-charting single to date and became huge at rave parties and acid house clubs.

 In 1999, it was re-recorded and remixed by producer Tommy Onyx and a Spanish language version was also released.
 It hit number 10 on the UK Singles Chart and was released by [PIAS] Recordings (whereas the original version was issued by Virgin/AVL's 10 Records label).
-A new music video was also made to accompany it.
+A new music video was also produced to accompany it.